gerwitz/hgc-v12/src/writing/2006/2006-03-30-a-sad-day-for-primates.md

 ---
-title: A sad day for primates
+title: A Sad Day for Primates
 categories:
 - culture
 - personal